broadinstitute/BioC2020Workshop_AMARETTO-Hub/README.md

-# Bioconductor 2020 Workshop on the &ast;AMARETTO software toolbox
+# Bioconductor 2020 Workshop on AMARETTO-Hub
 ## _AMARETTO-Hub for Knowledge Graph-based Embedding of &ast;AMARETTO Multimodal and Multiscale Network-based BioMedicine_

 # Instructors